almero-digital-marketing/mikser-docs/layouts.md

 </html>
 ```

-This layout will render document content inside a `body` tag.
+This layout will render a document's content inside a `body` tag.
 The `@content` holds a rendered document contents.
-If we have a use this layout inside a markdown document the `@content` will output the rendered HTML of the document contents.
+For our [Markdown](http://daringfireball.net/projects/markdown/) document the `@content` will output the rendered HTML of the document`s [Markdown](http://daringfireball.net/projects/markdown/) contents.

 ```md
 ---